workhorsy/comic_book_reader/README.md

 # TODO Small:
 * Add an option to disable user counter
 * Make sure broken page images work
-* Make sure broken archives work.
+* Make sure broken archives work
 * Stop browser navigation when loading
 * Add a place holder in the page selector, for images that have not loaded
 * Make esc un full screen and bring down the top menu